AymanUPC/datasets_proximity_openml/datasets/Readme.txt

-The samples collected from OpenML for using in the datasets proximity mining
+The samples collected from OpenML for using in the datasets proximity mining.